Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

-  User privacy can also be at risk if there is blocking of access to remote recursive servers that offer encrypted transports when the local resolver does not offer encryption and/or has very poor privacy policies.
+  User privacy can also be at risk if there is blocking of access to remote recursive servers that offer encrypted transports e.g., when the local resolver does not offer encryption and/or has very poor privacy policies.
 For example, active blocking of port 853 for DoT or of specific IP addresses could restrict the resolvers available to the user.
 The extent of the risk to end user privacy is highly